Using an old webcam on modern Linux

 Linux is known for its good hardware support of even ancient pieces of kit.
-Sure, from time to time the kernel devs deprecate drivers and architectures that are no longer supported, but for the most part, you can pick-up an old piece of hardware and get it running on a major release or two from the current release.
+From time to time the kernel devs deprecate drivers and architectures that are no longer supported, but for the most part, you can pick up an old piece of hardware and get it running on a major release or two from the current mainline.

 Yesterday I attempted this.
-At Leigh Hackspace we wanted a webcam on our out-of-band access box, just so we (as in the infra guys) can look at the status of the rack without visiting the space.
-After having a dig around our electronics area I found a box of old Trust WB-1200P webcams, they’re from 2009 and barely scrape out at 0.1 megapixel, but they should be good enough to see the blinkenlights in the rack to see if we have an issue (e.g. a server doesn’t have power).
+At Leigh Hackspace we wanted a webcam on our out-of-band access box so we could look at the status of the rack without visiting the space.
+After having a dig around our electronics area I found a box of old Trust WB-1200P webcams, they’re from 2009 and barely scrape out at 0.1 megapixels, but they should be good enough to see the blinkenlights in the rack to see if we have an issue (e.g. a server doesn’t have power).

-I grab one, plug it into the OOB Raspberry Pi running the latest, Debian 11, Raspian and it is detected and loads the drivers!
-It works???
-Wow.
+I grab one, plug it into the Raspberry Pi running the latest, Debian 11, Raspian and it has detected and loaded drivers!
+It worked?

 [39011.323706] gspca_main: set alt 0 err -32